Pickens donates $165M to OSU athletics

 “My passion for OSU has only intensified over the years as I recognize the link between my education and my success,” said Pickens, 77.
 “I believe that developing teams that are competitive in all sports requires the best facilities possible.
 Developing those facilities will help move the university into a new era, both in athletics and academics.
 Athletics have proven to be a significant contributor in the academic success of an institution, both from a fundraising and a performance perspective.”

-A key element of long-term success, Pickens said, is a broader base of alumni financial support for OSU.
-“We are in a new era and I want to see all alums be a part of it,” he said.
+“We are in a new era, and I want to see all alums be a part of it,” he said.

 Pickens’ gift will help build the west end zone at Boone Pickens Stadium, a multi-purpose indoor practice complex, new soccer, track and tennis facilities, a new equestrian center, a new baseball stadium and new outdoor practice fields.

-OSU System CEO and President David Schmidly says the gift is an important complement to the school’s strategic plan, “Achieving Greatness,” that calls for the spending of about $500 million on various academic, student life and related initiatives.
+OSU System CEO and President David Schmidly said the gift is an essential complement to the school’s strategic plan, “Achieving Greatness,” which calls for spending about $500 million on various academic, student life and related initiatives.

-“This is a truly remarkable gift,” said Schmidly.
+“This is a truly remarkable gift,” Schmidly said.
 “Mr. Pickens’ $165 million donation to our athletic program is a critical component of our three-pronged approach to developing a top-tier university.
 Athletics, academics, and student life must all fit together to build a competitive institution.

 “We’re pleased with Boone’s confidence in the leadership of the athletic program and the university, and that he believes so strongly in the overall direction of our institution.”

-Pickens has been a generous supporter of OSU athletics and academics, having previously contributed and pledged more than $100 million.
-In recognition of his academic and athletic gifts, the OSU School of Geology and the university’s football stadium are named in his honor.
+Pickens has supported OSU athletics and academics, having previously contributed and pledged more than $100 million.
+Recognizing his academic and athletic gifts, the OSU School of Geology and the university’s football stadium are named in his honor.

 “Boone is a winner with a vision and high expectations,” OSU Athletic Director Mike Holder said.
 “It’s now up to us to deliver.
 His gifts are an inspiration to all Cowboy followers.
 It is imperative that all Cowboy alumni contribute at a greater level than ever before, and we are dedicating ourselves to making that happen.”